CROSS BREEDING DEXTER'S???

 We are on to a new cross bred adventure for 2012.
 We were lucky to run across two small Hereford/Pinzguar heifers.

-Thelma and Louise will be bred to our Dexter bulls.
+Thelma and Louise were bred to our Dexter bull, Ringo Fire.
 The Pinzguar is also a dual purpose breed and what's even more cool is it carries the tenderness gene.
 This is something we haven't played with yet.
 Many are homozygous for it.
 These girls are new to us and have never been handled but are quiet and docile and have been very easy so far.

 The main purpose for my cross bred program is to learn about my Dexter's through other breeds.
 No more "Those are nice hooves...for a Dexter.
 That's a nice udder....for a Dexter.
 That's a decent hip....for a Dexter."
 It's impossible to improve your stock when you are barn blind.
 The Dexter is not a "beefier" model or a "milkier" model, they are a dual purpose model and that's what we shoot for in our breeding program at Emerald Park farm.